Something More About the Dunscomb Family

 He continued to gamble in the mining business and finally got drinking pretty badly.

-My mother was the only who kept up a correspondence with all of her sisters and brothers.
+My mother was the only one who kept up a correspondence with all of her sisters and brothers.
 The first time I went west in the early part of the century, my mother asked me to certainly look up Dr. Dunscomb in Colorado.
 At that time he was living in a small apartment with his wife.
 It was my pleasure to invite him to the Antlers Hotel.
 (Antlers was the new hotel and quite grand at that time).
 And he and Mrs. Dunscomb came for dinner.
 She was very much dressed up as I remember.
 Dr. Dunscomb was still fine looking and insisted on ordering drinks (which I paid for) both before, during, and after dinner.
-During dinner he was very indicative against all the members of the family except my mother.
+During dinner he was very vindicative against all the members of the family except my mother.
 I could not stand the way he talked about my Aunt Catherine, and called him down for it and we had a quarrel.
 He was very boastful.
 He was going to make a big fortune in gold & silver mines in Colorado.
 Then he would tell me that he would "show them all."

 I never did see Dr. Dunscomb again.
 I always skipped it when going through Colorado.